Previous dayApril 27, 2026Next day

 12.1 km---✓ ReviewedUSGS →

-On April 27, 2026 at 21:31 UTC, a magnitude 2.3 earthquake struck 82 km W of Miramichi, Canada.
-The hypocenter lay at 12.1 km, placing this in the shallow crustal category.
+This magnitude 2.3 event was detected 82 km W of Miramichi, Canada on April 27, 2026, with origin time 21:31 UTC.
+The event originated approximately 12.1 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 47.021°, -66.582°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27